yuri-rage/fpp-yuri-config/README.md

 #### Now reboot!

-The RPi should be connect automatically to the specified wifi networks.
+The RPi should connect automatically to the specified wifi networks.
 To see the latest output/errors from the script, you can execute:

     sudo cat /var/log/force-wifi.log